SquareGPS/navixy-api/docs/backend-api/how-to/getting-measurements-and-counters-from-devices.md

 ## Sensors

-The platform has two sub-types of sensors:
+The platform has two subtypes of sensors:

 * [metering sensors](../resources/tracking/tracker/sensor/index.md#metering-sensor) - Discrete sensors responsible for
   inputs states on the platform.